vueuse/vueuse/README.md

 ### The Versioning

-For every release, it will release two version of this package.
+For every release, it will release two versions of this package.
 The `3.x.x` is used for Vue 3.x and the `2.x.x` is used for 2.x.
-We use the major version number to distinguish the different target version will the minor and patch numbers are shared in both packages.
+We use the major version number to distinguish the different target versions will the minor and patch numbers are shared in both packages.

 ### Different between 3.x and 2.x

-Since the Composition API will be available in 3.x.
-Using it in 2.x require you use a polyfill.
 For 3.x build, we use the API from [`@vue/runtime-dom`](https://www.npmjs.com/package/@vue/runtime-dom), and for 2.x, it's [`@vue/composition-api`](https://www.npmjs.com/package/@vue/composition-api).
 All the functions exported in this package behaves the same.

 ```js
 // 3.x build